Campfire S’Mores Sourdough Loaf

 INGREDIENTS:

-• 100 grams active, bubble, recently fed sourdough starter
+• 100g active, bubbly, recently fed sourdough starter

 METHOD:

-2. Add the starter, sugar and salt, dimple your fingers through and mix using your hands until the dough has come together.
-Press into a rough ball and place back in the bowl.
-Cover and rest 45 minutes-1 hour.
+2. Add the starter, sugar, and salt, dimple your fingers through and mix using your hands until the dough has come together.
+Press into a rough ball and place it back in the bowl.
+Cover and rest 45 minutes to 1 hour.

 4. Rest a further 45 minutes.

-5. Either repeat the stretch and folds if the dough is strong enough, or if the dough is too sticky or tears when you try to stretch it, perform two to three coil folds.
+5. Either repeat the stretch and folds if the dough is strong enough, or if the dough is too sticky or tears when you try to stretch it, perform 2-3 coil folds.
 Do this by picking up the dough with two hands on opposite sides of the bowl.
 Lift the dough directly up, allowing it to pull away from the sides and lift up as one piece.
-Tuck the ends down under and rotate bowl, and repeat.
+Tuck the ends down under, rotate the bowl, and repeat.

-7. Now leave to bulk ferment until the dough has risen significantly, but not yet doubled in size.
-This will depend on the strength of the starter, and temperature of the dough, but can take anywhere from 2 to 8 hours.
-Signs of good bulk fermentation include a domed top, the sides pulling away from the bowl, bubbles under the surface, and the dough comes out of the bowl completely clean.
+7. Now leave it to bulk ferment until the dough has risen significantly, but not yet doubled in size.
+This will depend on the strength of the starter and temperature of the dough, but can take anywhere from 2 to 8 hours.
+Signs of good bulk fermentation include a domed top, the sides pulling away from the bowl, bubbles under the surface, and the dough releasing cleanly from the bowl.

-11. To bake: when you are ready to bake, preheat the oven with your Krustic oven inside to 450F for 45 minutes.
+11. To bake: when you are ready to bake, preheat the oven with your Krustic Dutch oven inside to 450°F for 45 minutes.

-12. Remove dough from fridge and place on the silicone baking mat.
+12. Remove the dough from fridge and place it on the Silicone Transfer Mat.
 Brush off any excess flour and score one long expansion line across the dough.
-Place inside the Krustic and bake 7 minutes, re-score the expansion score, then return to the oven for a further 25 minutes.
+Place it inside the Dutch oven with the lid on and bake for 7 minutes, then carefully re-score along the same expansion line, then return to the oven for a further 25 minutes..

 13. Remove lid and bake a further 20 minutes.